tremor-rs/tremor-www-docs/docs/workshop/examples/11_influx/README.md

 ### Discussion

-It is noteworthy that in the aggregation context only `stats::hdr` and `win::first` are being evaluated for events, resulting record and the associated logic is only ever evaluated on emit.
+It is noteworthy that in the aggregation context only `aggr::stats::hdr` and `aggr::win::first` are being evaluated for events, resulting record and the associated logic is only ever evaluated on emit.

 We are using `having` in the goruping step, however this could also be done with a `where` clause on the aggregation step.
 In this example we choose `having` over were as it is worth discarding events as early as possible.
 If the requirement were to handle non numeric fields in a different manner routing the output of the grouping step to two different select statements we would have used `where` instead.

 ### Attention

-Using `win::first` over `stats::min` is a debatable choice as we use the timestamp of the first event not the minimal timestamp.
-Inside of tremor we do not re-order events so those two would result in the same result with `win::first` being cheaper to run.
-In addition stats functions are currently implemented to return floating point numbers so `stats::min` could lead incorrect timestamps we'd rather avoid.
+Using `aggr::win::first` over `aggr::stats::min` is a debatable choice as we use the timestamp of the first event not the minimal timestamp.
+Inside of tremor we do not re-order events so those two would result in the same result with `aggr::win::first` being cheaper to run.
+In addition stats functions are currently implemented to return floating point numbers so `aggr::stats::min` could lead incorrect timestamps we'd rather avoid.